ceri-comps/ceri-icon/README.md

 # ceri-icon

 webpack based - load only what you need - svg inline icons.
+See [ceri-flag](https://github.com/ceri-comps/ceri-flag) if you need a svg inline flag.

 Features:
 - plain JS - no dependencies
-- 21kB unzipped with animations - even smaller when using multiple ceri components
+- 21kB unzipped - even smaller when using multiple ceri components

 supports:
 - [(fa) Font Awesome](https://fortawesome.github.io/Font-Awesome/icons/)